mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"You're right, Linyu.
 But there are many ways to help that don't put your life in danger."

   The firewood had been gathered, and a flame started.
-Ginnu was itching to build friendships, so she asked them, "Hey you two, did Casra ever keep any spices here?"
+Ginnu was itching to make friends, so she asked them, "Hey you two, did Casra ever keep any herbs here?"

   Linyu said, "A few."